Choosing Between A New and Used Steinway Piano

 Pros of a New Steinway Piano:

-- Selection: Pick size, model, and preferred sound/touch.
+- You can pick the size, model, and preferred sound/touch.

 - There’s no question about its past.
 It’s got its full life ahead of it.

 - New Diamondgloss finish is standard.

 - Many factory improvements have been made in the past ten years, making modern Steinways much better and more consistent than old ones.